 - Bring a financial calculator with you!
-There aren’t many things that you will need to bring, but a financial calculator is a must. *You won’t be allowed any financial planning software for the case studies.
+There aren’t many things that you will need to bring, but a financial calculator is a must. *You won’t be allowed any computers or financial planning software for the case studies.
 Just your calculator and a flip chart.

 - You won’t go hungry.
 I mentioned working through meals, but that doesn’t mean I didn’t eat.
 The food was fantastic and there was an endless supply of snacks provided in our conference room.

 - Don’t bring any outside work or studying with you.
 You simply won’t have time to do it.

 - Read all of the material they send you in advance.
 It is very helpful information and you won’t have time to read it once you arrive.

 Have you been to the FPA Residency?
 What was your experience like?